What is porting a mortgage, and how does it work?

 - Can I borrow more money when porting a mortgage?

-- Do you have to pay a deposit when porting a mortgage?
+- Do you need a deposit when porting a mortgage?

 - Is porting a mortgage easy?